from Franklin Pierce University

 Send in Applications

 Proofread all of your admissions materials and make sure that you’ve filled out every last field on your application form.
-Then, send them off—fingers crossed!
+Send them off.

 Make sure that you receive a confirmation statement from each school within two weeks.
 Contact the admissions office if you do not receive an email, postcard, or letter assuring you they have your application.